SergeyVoloshchuk/ArtezioBankApp/README.md

 - Install Node
     - https://nodejs.org/en/

-## Installing Node.js and Bower Packages
+## Installing Bower
+`npm install` will install these too, but you can do it manually.
 - Open terminal
+- Type `sudo npm bower install -g`

+## Installing Node.js Packages
+- Open terminal in your directory
 - Type `npm install`

 ## Installing Bower Packages
 `npm install` will install these too, but you can do it manually.
-- Open terminal
+- Open terminal in your directory
 - Type `bower install`

 ## Running
-- Open terminal
+- Open terminal in your directory
-- Type `http-server -p 8000`
+- Type `node bin/http-server`